-Bayesian analysis.
-In the HLM analyses, the nonsignificant effect of study condition on the relationship between item value and recall probability suggests that selectivity and value-directed remembering were in no way affected by the music distractors or the digit-detection task during study.
-Because these results are based on null-hypothesis testing, though, it is truthfully impossible to claim the absence of such condition effects (despite the large sample size; N = 192).
+Bayesian analysis-The nonsignificant effect of study condition in the HLM analyses on the relationship between item value and recall probability suggests that selectivity and valuedirected remembering in the current experiment was in no way affected by the music distractors or the digit detection task during study.
+As these results are based upon null hypothesis testing, though, it is truthfully impossible to claim the absence of such condition effects (despite the large sample size, N=192).
 Additionally, the reported analyses are based on an aggregate of the original sample and the replication sample, on which interim analyses were conducted.
-There was no intention to stop data collection contingent on the obtained results, but interim analyses can make the interpretation of obtained p values ambiguous (Murayama, Pekrun, & Fiedler, 2014).
-Accordingly, a Bayesian analysis was also performed in order to surmount the potential complications of having conducted interim analyses on the pooled data set and to confirm the null effect of condition suggested by the HLM analysis (Middlebrooks, Murayama, & Castel, 2016).
-Bayes factors as computed in Bayesian analysis make it possible to directly compare the probability of obtaining the stated results under the null hypothesis (i.e., no between-conditions differences in the effect of value on recall) with the probability of the results under the alternative hypothesis (i.e., between-conditions differences; Jarosz & Wiley, 2014).
+There was no intention to stop data collection contingent upon the obtained results, but interim analyses can make the interpretation of obtained p-values ambiguous (Murayama, Pekrun, & Fiedler, 2014).
+Accordingly, a Bayesian analysis was also performed in order to surmount the potential complications of having conducted interim analyses on the pooled data set and to confirm the null effect of condition suggested by the HLM analysis (Middlebrooks, Murayama, et al., 2016).
+Bayes factors as computed in Bayesian analysis makes it possible to directly compare the probability of obtaining the stated results under the null hypothesis H_0 (i.e., no condition differences in the effect of value on recall) against the probability of the results under the alternative hypothesis H_1 (i.e., condition differences) (Jarosz & Wiley, 2014).

-A two-step approach was used to allow for simpler Bayesian analysis with hierarchical data owing to the difficulty in directly comparing Bayes factors using HLM (see Lorch & Myers, 1990; Murayama, Sakaki, et al., 2014).
+A two-step approach was used to allow for simpler Bayesian analysis with hierarchical data owing to the difficulty in directly comparing Bayes factors with HLM (see Lorch & Myers, 1990; Murayama, Sakaki, et al., 2014).
 Specifically, item recall was regressed on item value within each list for each participant using logistic regression.
-A 4 (condition) \times 6 (list) repeated measures Bayesian ANOVA was then conducted on these value slopes using JASP software with default priors (Love et al., 2015).
-For condition, the resultant Bayes factor (BF10), which reflects the probability of the data under the alternative hypotheses (1) relative to the null hypothesis (0), was 0.015.
-In other words, the present data are 66.67 times

-(1/0.015) more likely to be consistent with the null model than with the alternative, which provides strong evidence for a null effect of study condition on the value-recall relationship (Kass & Raftery, 1995).
+A 4(Condition) × 6(List) repeated-measures Bayesian ANOVA was then conducted on these value slopes using JASP software with default priors (Love et al., 2015).
+The resultant Bayes Factor10 (BF10), which reflects the probability of the data under the alternative hypotheses relative to the null, for Condition was 0.015.
+In other words, the present data are 1/0.015 = 66.67 times more likely to be consistent with the null model than with the alternative, providing strong evidence for a null effect of study condition on the value-recall relationship (Kass & Raftery, 1995).
 These results confirm that selectivity during study and value-directed remembering was comparable across the study conditions.